Johnson Vows New UK Virus Tracing Strategy Will Be Ready By June - UrduPoint

 The British leader hopes some children will be able to return to Primary schools from June 1.

-The government has made the army of contact tracers a key part of the re-adopted approach to keeping the virus' spread down, alongside wider community testing and the smartphone app.
+The government has made the army of contact tracers a key part of the re-adopted approach to slowing the spread of the virus, alongside wider community testing and the smartphone app.

 The app, developed by the state-run National Health Service (NHS), has been undergoing trials this month before a wider rollout.